Keeper Security Forges Cybersecurity Partnership With Williams Racing

 Keeper and Williams Racing today announce a new multi-year sponsorship

-CHICAGO, April 30, 2024 /PRNewswire/ -- Keeper Security, the leading provider of cloud-based zero-trust and zero-knowledge cybersecurity software protecting passwords, secrets, connections and privileged access, joins Williams Racing as an Official Partner on the eve of the F1 Miami Grand Prix.
+SINGAPORE and MELBOURNE, Australia, May 2, 2024 /PRNewswire/ -- Keeper Security, the leading provider of cloud-based zero-trust and zero-knowledge cybersecurity software protecting passwords, secrets, connections and privileged access, joins Williams Racing as an Official Partner on the eve of the F1 Miami Grand Prix.
 Trusted by thousands of businesses and millions of individuals globally for its zero-trust and zero-knowledge cybersecurity software, Keeper's branding will appear on driver overalls and the FW46 piloted by Alex Albon and Logan Sargeant in the current Formula 1 season and beyond.
-To mark the inauguration of the partnership, Keeper's branding will be on the front wing for this weekend's Miami GP.
-Race fans will also see the Keeper brand displayed across the Williams F1 car, garage, trucks and screens used by the team and drivers.

-Research has found 74% of data breaches include a human element, with the majority caused by weak or stolen passwords.
+Research shows 74% of data breaches include a human element, with the majority caused by weak or stolen passwords.
 Password management mitigates these risks, and Keeper will become Williams Racing's Official Password Security Partner.

 "Our data is one of our most important assets and protecting it is paramount," said James Vowles, Team Principal, Williams Racing.
 "Maintaining hundreds of passwords to keep our information safe and data protected requires robust and trusted systems.
 Keeper is the solution to these concerns, providing proven security for your information, and it is great to welcome them to Williams.
 Keeper also embodies the ethos of the team: excellence, pioneering innovation and relentless determination to succeed."

-Keeper provides a full suite of award-winning consumer and business offerings in password, passkey, secrets and privileged connection management, as well as differentiators that set the company apart from its competitors, including dark web monitoring, secure file storage and more.
-Keeper's solutions scale to organizations of all sizes, from small home offices to multinational enterprises and government agencies.
+Keeper provides a suite of award-winning consumer and business offerings in password, passkey, secrets and privileged connection management, as well as differentiators including dark web monitoring, secure file storage and more.
+Keeper's solutions scale to organisations of all sizes, from small home offices to multinational enterprises and government agencies.

-Its latest offering, KeeperPAM™, provides a next-generation Privileged Access Management (PAM) solution that is disrupting the traditional PAM market.
-KeeperPAM delivers enterprise-grade password, secrets and privileged connection management within a unified SaaS platform that is cost-effective, easy-to-use and simple-to-deploy.
-KeeperPAM enables least-privilege access with zero-trust and zero-knowledge security.
-The patented cybersecurity solution enables organizations to achieve complete visibility, security, control and reporting across every privileged user on every device within an organization.

-Keeper Security was co-founded in Chicago in 2011 by Guccione and CTO Craig Lurey.
-Keeper Security's worldwide locations now include the United States (Chicago and El Dorado Hills, California), Ireland (Cork), Japan (Tokyo) and the Philippines (Cebu), with cloud data centers in the U.S., Canada, Europe, Australia and Japan.

 About Keeper Security

-Keeper Security is transforming cybersecurity for people and organizations around the world.
-Keeper's affordable and easy-to-use solutions are built on a foundation of zero-trust and zero-knowledge security to protect every user on every device.
-Our next-generation privileged access management solution deploys in minutes and seamlessly integrates with any tech stack to prevent breaches, reduce help desk costs and ensure compliance.
-Trusted by millions of individuals and thousands of organizations, Keeper is the leader for best-in-class password and passkey management, secrets management, privileged access, secure remote access and encrypted messaging.
+Keeper Security is transforming cybersecurity for people and organisations around the world with next-generation privileged access management.
+Keeper's easy-to-use cybersecurity solutions are built with zero-trust and zero-knowledge security to protect every user on every device.
+Trusted by millions of individuals and thousands of organisations, Keeper is the leader for password and passkey management, secrets management, privileged access, secure remote access and encrypted messaging.

 Learn more: KeeperSecurity.com